Mute Witness: Plot

 Meanwhile, a detective, Aleksander Larsen, begins looking into Billy's claim, believing there to be some truth to it, as rumors have circulated about an international crime ring making and selling snuff films in Moscow.
 The operation is led by a wealthy financier known as "the Reaper."
 Back at her apartment, Billy communicates with Karen using a digital phone dictation machine.
 In the midst of her conversation, Billy's doorbell rings, and she is confronted by Arkadi, who breaks in, followed by Lyosha.
 A violent struggle ensues, during which Billy manages to electrocute Arkadi in the bathtub with a hairdryer.
 Lyosha subsequently incapacitates Billy, only to be saved by Larsen, who beats Lyosha unconscious.

 Larsen quickly escorts Billy away, and explains that the crime ring have targeted her, believing she is in possession of a computer disc containing confidential information.
-Meanwhile, Karen and Alex arrive at Billy's apartment only to find it disheveled, and they are subsequently attacked by Lyosha, who awakens.
-Two of the Reaper's thugs posing as policemen arrive at the scene, and they shoot and kill Lyosha before questioning Karen and Alex about the computer disc.
+Meanwhile, Karen and Andy arrive at Billy's apartment only to find it disheveled, and they are subsequently attacked by Lyosha, who awakens.
+Two of the Reaper's thugs posing as policemen arrive at the scene, and they shoot and kill Lyosha before questioning Karen and Andy about the computer disc.
 Meanwhile, Billy directs Larsen to the film studio, where she believes the computer disc is located.

 Karen and Andy meanwhile also rush to the studio, where Andy attempts to shoot at Larsen as he arrives with Billy, believing Larsen means her harm.
 In the melee, Billy rushes outside only to be confronted by numerous armed thugs, along with the Reaper.
 Moments later, Larsen shoots Billy multiple times, apparently killing her, before proffering the Reaper the sought-after computer disc.
 The Reaper and his thugs promptly depart, after which Karen begins to violently beat Larsen for killing her sister.
-However, Karen quickly realizes that Billy is still alive as she opens her eyes and brandishes a bulletproof vest; Larsen orchestrated the fake murder to divert the Reaper and spare Billy's life.
+However, Karen quickly realizes that Billy is still alive as she opens her eyes and brandishes remote controlled squib blood packs under her clothes; Larsen orchestrated the fake murder to divert the Reaper and spare Billy's life.
+The only thing Larsen does not understand is why the Reaper didn't take the diskette from him.

 Larsen makes plans to meet Billy the following day, and brings with him one of the studio's corrupt security guards, whom he has bound and gagged.
-As they are about to drive away, Billy observes the guard's worried expression, and realizes the car has been fixed with a bomb.
-With Alex's help, she manages to communicate this, and Larsen escapes the vehicle seconds before it explodes, saving himself.
+As they are about to drive away, Billy observes the guard's worried expression, and realizes the car has been fixed with a bomb and the reason the Reaper didn't take the diskette from Larsen was that it was going to be destroyed when the car explodes.
+With Andy's help, she manages to communicate this, and Larsen escapes the vehicle seconds before it explodes, saving himself.